blueburrito24/obsidiannotes/Custom figure ideas.md

 ![[dfpkedx-6e336adf-5a49-4635-8fb7-758a5ec584a3.png| 275]] ![[G3Q9zZnWkAAVDio.jpeg | 190]] ![[{1A331834-D523-4AC3-AFEB-FC6D58430197}.png | 135]]
 Marvel Legends Maximum-er Spider-Man:
 I already have the right red, blue and black paints I need to repaint the logos on Maximum Spider-Man.
 Would just need to paint the legs over then reshape the body of the spider, then add the new legs and repaint the webs after drying.
 The regular spider-logo is up top and smaller so it spreads across the shoulder-blades, whereas this logo is bigger and more central to the back so when I repaint it I can just spread it across the upper and lower body, which means I'd probably need to sand the abdomen down a bit to prevent paint rub.
-Also note that I should do this repaint after I do the [[crunch mod]].
+Also note that I should do this repaint after I do the [[ML Ab-Crunch mod]].
 This would be similar to how the spider-logo is done on the Toybiz Spider-Man body.